Kamahl19/react-starter/src/common/components/AdminLayout/README.md

 ### `SidebarMenu`

-SidebarMenu is a simple wrapper over [Ant's Menu](https://ant.design/components/menu/) with the same API with 2 differences:
+SidebarMenu is a simple wrapper over [Ant's Menu](https://ant.design/components/menu/) with the same API with these differences:

+- `mode` is set to `inline`
 - `theme` defaults to the value of `sidebarTheme`
-- `mode` defaults to `inline` when open but when sidebar is collapsed it defaults to `vertical`
+- `Menu.Item`'s `onClick` closes drawer on mobile

 ### `AdminLayoutContext`